barbarer/py4e-int/_sources/turtles/functionsWithTurtles.rst

 We can create a function out of the code that draws the square.

-- Move the import to the top of the code
+- Keep the import at the top of the code
 - Move the code that draws the square after the import
 - Add a function definition and pass in a turtle object.
-You can call it anything, but ``turtle`` is a good name for a ``turtle`` object.
+You can call it anything, but ``turtle`` is a good name for an object of the  ``Turtle`` class.
 - Modify the code in the function to  use the local name (``turtle``).
 - Add a call to the function after you create the ``turtle`` and pass in the ``turtle`` object.
-The name can be different from the name in the function.
+Use whatever name you gave the turtle when you created it.

 When we execute ``square(alisha)`` the local variable ``turtle`` is set to the same object as ``alisha``.
 Notice that we still need to import the library, create the screen object,